shibatch/tlfloat/CODE_OF_CONDUCT.md

 participating members of the project are expected to follow in order to facilitate the promotion and operation of the project.
-These guidelines are not a set of rules, and no penalties or other consequences for violations are set forth in this guideline.
+These guidelines are not a set of rules, and no penalties or other consequences for violations are set forth in the guidelines.
 However, it is possible that your opinion will not be respected within the community if you disagree with or violate these guidelines.
 Since there is no provision in the software distribution license prohibiting